Scleverlin/researchfiles/README.md

 Use linear_regression.py can do a simple linear-regression job.

 Use spef.pl can generate the script for StarRC to generate SPEF file.

+Use deletespef.txt and sumnet can summarize and delete the certain position data.

+Use ratio.pl can recieve the STDIN and calculate the ratio.